 Should I use the Brow Pomade or Lash Serum?
 Or Both?

 1. Nourish & Define Brow Pomade – If you’d like some additional definition and color on your microbladed brows, the pomade is a great option for you.
-It will help grow your brows as you wear it, so the more you wear it, the faster your results will be.
+It will help grow your brows as you wear it, so the more often you wear it, the faster your results will be.

 Expect noticeable results in 8-10 weeks.